 If you do reach an agreement, make sure to put it in writing right away by sending the adjuster a letter confirming the amount you agreed on.

 Stand Your Ground With Your Claim Amount

 Remember that you should never lower the amount in your demand letter until the adjuster has submitted a new offer.
 Under no circumstances should you reduce your demand without an increase on the adjustor’s end.
-If the adjuster won’t budge, and their reasons for their low offer are not reasonable, it is time to consider other tactics for getting fair compensation.
+If the adjuster won’t budge, and their reasons for their offer are not reasonable, it's time to consider other tactics.